Sunday morning

 The whiskey night still fights my face

-is dropped in - on the banks of the Ouse
+On the banks of the Ouse

-the black, clabby, steel-reinforcement,
+the corrugated clabby, steel-reinforcement,

-slappy boat splashed Ouse
+The slappy, boat splashed Ouse

-and acid takes the boy out of Goole
+And acid takes the boy out of Goole

 “It’s wild out there” said Jim

-whom I didn’t know I’d known forever,
+whom I didn’t know I’d known forever

-chuckling in the reeds, he sounded authoritative
+Chuckling in the reeds, he sounded authoritative

 and correct about anything